antrea-io/antrea/docs/antrea-ipam.md

 To enable flexible IPAM, you need to enable the `AntreaIPAM` feature gate for both `antrea-controller` and `antrea-agent`, and set the `enableBridgingMode` configuration parameter of `antrea-agent` to `true`.

-The needed changes in the Antrea deployment YAML are:
+When if Antrea is installed from YAML: the needed changes in the Antrea configmap `antrea-config` YAML are as below:

 ```yaml
   antrea-controller.conf: |